PUNALUU BLACK SAND BEACH:

-There are many fresh water springs in the shallow area and where the ocean meets the shoreline.
-You may occasionally feel a freezing cold vent of water from below, that is the underground fresh water seeping out into the ocean.
+There are underwater freshwater springs in Punalu’u bay.
+The water from these springs is cold and drifts on top of the salt water.
+This is because salt water is denser than fresh water.
+This can sometimes give you the strange feeling of swimming in water of two temperatures (cold and warmer) at the same time.
+There are also many fresh water springs in the shallow area and where the ocean meets the shoreline, therefore, you may occasionally feel a freezing cold vent of water from below.
+Those are the underground fresh water seeping out into the ocean.